|Card draw simulator|

 - The Chthonian Stone/Tooth of Eztli the XP relic of your choosing (this is a game, pick the toy that looks the most fun!)

 - Deciphered Reality Not that important really, but its a great card.
 Remember you dont have to wait until all locations have clues on this.
 Getting 3 or 4 clues is still amazing efficiency for a single action.
-Also note that you can use this from her ability, and that it says the bonus clues are "additional" so you still get 1 from your location as usual).
+Also note that you can use this from her ability, and that the bonus clues are "additional" to the one you get from you location naturally (ie 2 from you're own location if availble).

 DETAILED PILOTING GUIDE